davidvanstory/SnapClone/README.md

 - UI usability checks to ensure the app is intuitive for both new and returning users.

+To test the RAG:

+Imaginary Technique
+Q - what was the technique I used for painting those apples again?
+- the user and AI made up a technique called the Crossflow technique for getting smooth painting in still lifes.
+It has a 4:2:1 rhythm for light, medium, hard pressure with tiny crosshatch motions

+Injury Adaptation
+- Q - I’m trying to set up the anchor technique but have forgotten it, remind me?
+- The user is a leftie and was struggling with not smudging their work, because they have an old wrist injury and now it shakes without support.
+The user and AI came up with a way to manage this call the Anchor Technique where they stabilize with a folded paper towel which is a barrier between wrist and drawinf.

+Project Idea
+- Q - Can you remind me about some key points from the Barista Chronicles?
+- The user has been telling the AI about their project idea called the Barista Chronicles where they have been drawing Emma, who is the morning shift manager in a coffe shop.
+They drawn her 3 times now. #1 was acrylics but the skin tones were off, #2 they got Emmas olive complexion just right. #3 They did a piece where she was mid laugh and got her laugh lines around the eyes really well.

+Studio Setup
+- Q - What was it thats blocking my light in front of my window?
+- The user talks about the challenge of having a big oak tree block the north facing window which blocks the light in his studio so when he photographs his work it looks more dull than when he paints it.
+The AI suggested a 75 watt LED after 4pm.

+Tech Stack
+React Native + Expo
+Supabase (database, auth, storage) gpt4o, text-embeddings-3-large (AI and RAG) pgvector (vector embeddings, similarity search)

 Getting Started
 1. Clone the repo - https://github.com/davidvanstory/SnapClone
 2. Installs dependencies - npm install